Find the prescription for success

 If English is not your first language, you may be required to submit an appropriate TOEFL or IELTS exam.
 However, students who have lived in the U.S. for more than six years and earned a U.S. bachelor’s degree are automatically exempt.

 We provide an environment where you can thrive.
 Our faculty and staff are committed to your growth — academically, personally and professionally.

-Attend a PharmD Application Workshop and get all your questions regarding our PharmD admission requirements or the application process answered.
+Attend an event to get all your questions regarding our PharmD admission requirements or the application process answered.

 Future pharmacists inspired to become patient care advocates

 Learn why our PharmD students chose Thomas J. Long School of Pharmacy for their education.
 Listen to our students’ experience at the School as they share the type of pharmacist they hope to become.

 Why apply to the PharmD program at University of the Pacific?

 Pacific PharmD graduates have consistently had a higher first-time pass rate for the NAPLEX exam than the national average.
 We also offer a first-of-its-kind, immersive three-week residential CPJE and NAPLEX preparatory program!